 The new management have promised to rebuild the tradition and endeavour to keep the new buns safe.

 Help make sure this tradition lives on by attending this year’s bun day at the Widow’s Son on Good Friday.

 What does the Widow’s Son bun day tradition include today?

 Each year, sailors come to the pub to put a bun inside a hammock which hangs from the ceiling.
 The bun is stamped with the year and varnished so it lasts as long as possible, and the youngest sailor climbs on the others shoulders to place the bun into the hammock.
 Each year, the sailors come to the celebrations from HMS President which is based at nearby St Katherine’s Dock in Wapping.

 On the day, members of the public are also invited to go to the pub for a free buffet and drinks between one and four in the afternoon, and to watch the sailors carry out the tradition.

-DJ’s will be performing and there will be hot cross buns for all to enjoy – even Tesco has decided to get involved with the festivities, and has donated buns for the occasion.
+DJs perform and there are hot cross buns for all to enjoy – even Tesco has got involved with the festivities in the past, and donated buns for the occasion.